pranav-patil/spring-kubernetes-microservices/document-service/README.md

 ### Running Document Service on Kubernetes

-First setup data-service and storage-service which is prerequisite for running document-service.
+First setup [data-service](/../data-service/README.md) and [storage-service](/../storage-service/README.md) which is prerequisite for running document-service.

+Then create a docker image for document-service, tagging it with name document-service, and push the image to [docker registry](/../readme/Docker_Registry.md).
+Login into docker registry using username `admin` and password `docker123`.

+    $ sudo docker build --tag=document-service document-service
+    $ sudo docker tag document-service docker.registry.com:5000/document-service:latest
+    $ sudo docker login docker.registry.com:5000
+    $ sudo docker push docker.registry.com:5000/document-service

-Once data-service and storage-service are running, launch document-service using below command.
+If data-service and storage-service are running then deploy and launch document-service using below command.

     $ kubectl apply -f document-service.yaml